MP Steve Barclay commends ‘fantastic work’ of volunteers in rejuvenating ‘hidden gem’ Wisbech Castle

-Described as a as “a hidden gem at the heart of the town for many years” by Steve Barclay MP, the castle was transferred to Wisbech Town Council earlier this year on a long lease with a peppercorn rent along with a £150,000 loan from the county council.
+Earlier this year the castle was transferred to Wisbech Town Council on a long lease with a peppercorn rent along with a £150,000 loan from the county council,

 Repayable over 25 years, the money was awarded so that repairs and improvements could be carried out.

 In March, Wisbech town councillors were criticised of being clueless by trying to save the historic castle, with Geoffrey Wilkinson, the former county council castle manager, saying “they don’t have the imagination, the money or the expertise”.